 - Platform: Windows, macOS, Nintendo Switch /li>

-You play as a hardworking miner, traveling with a young girl, e looking to find a place to live happily in a vast, collapsed world.
-The setting is a wasteland where a toxin is putting humanity at peril.
+You play as a hardworking miner, traveling with a young girl, looking to find a place to live happily in a vast wasteland.
+These are John and Sam, and you can swap between them at any time for combat and puzzles.

 The title focuses on lo-fi exploration and fluid combat.
 You have various melee abilities and psychic powers you can develop over time.
 Also, you can use multiple weapons, like a frying pan or a flamethrower.
-Similarly, puzzles are easy but greatly satisfying as they require just enough brainpower to solve.
+Similarly, puzzles are easy but greatly satisfying.

 - Developer: Runic Games